An Tóstal: Competitions

-Chess competitions
+Chess

 Chess competitions were held as part of An Tóstal by the Irish Chess Union from 1953 to 1957, from 1954, 1955 and 1956 it included International Chess masters, the 1957 competitions included a FIDE Zonal tournament.
 The competition in 1953 was won by T. Kelly after a playoff, the 1954, 1955 and 1956 masters competitions were won by Belgian Grandmaster Albéric O'Kelly de Galway, and the 1957 competition was won by Czech Grandmaster Luděk Pachman.

 Rugby

 In rugby, the winners of the Munster schools cup hosted their Leinster counterparts at Thomond Park.
 Blackrock were beaten by Rockwell.

 Hockey

-The Irish Hockey Union held an exhibition match between Connaught Selectd XI and The Schools of Ireland XI on April 9, 1953, at The Mental Hospital grounds Carlow which the School of Ireland won by 4 to 3.
+The Irish Hockey Union held an exhibition match between Connaught Selectd XI and the Schools of Ireland XI on 9 April 1953, at the Mental Hospital grounds Carlow which the School of Ireland won by 4 to 3.
 The Irish Times report by A. Goodridge on the following day stated that this was the "first ever appearance" of an Irish Schools Hockey team.